 Firefox currently stands at the third spot in the global desktop market, but the market share has consistently ben declining since January 2020.
 Mozilla’s Firefox share in the desktop market declined from 9.87% in January to 9.18% in April month.

 Microsoft Edge market share hit an all-time high in April 2020; Microsoft Edge browser manages a bit over 4.86% market share on traditional PCs and laptops (except Apple Safari).

 Microsoft’s Internet Explorer, once the most widely used web browser, has secured the 5th spot in the worldwide desktop browser market with just 3.26% share as of April 2020.

 As the graph shows, Microsoft’s Internet Explorer was dominating the global desktop market with over 50% share between January 2009 and August 2010.
 After that, it started declining due to the popularity of the Chrome browser.
 It was the first time in October 2016 when the share of IE in the global desktop market declined to single digits i.e. 9.73%.
 At that time, the Google’s Chrome was running on 63.19% of all desktop and laptop devices.

 Microsoft launched its Edge browser for Windows 10 and Xbox One in July 2015.
-The adoption of Edge browser on desktop/laptop devices is comparatively low – increased from 0.82% in August 2015 to 3.11% in August 2016.
+The adoption of Edge browser on desktop/laptop devices was comparatively low – increased from 0.82% in August 2015 to 3.11% in August 2016.
 It was March 2016, when Edge overtook Opera in global desktop market.
 The desktop market share of Edge browser stood at 2.15% in March 2016, while Opera accounted for only 1.96%.

 About Web Browsers: Additional Information